 In lieu of flowers, donations may be made to Canal View-Houghton County.
 Online condolences may be left at pearcefuneralhome.com

-To plant a tree in memory of Mary Bernadette “Bernie” (Poisson) Genovesi, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Mary Bernadette “Bernie” (Poisson) Genovesi, please visit our floral store.